jamesob/desk/README.md

 0. `git clone git@github.com:jamesob/desk.git && cd desk`
 0. `sudo make install` or `cp desk ~/bin/desk`
 0. `desk init`
+0. Start adding deskfiles to your config directory, e.g. `~/.desk/desks/hacking_gibson.sh`

 ### Deskfile rules

-Deskfiles are just shell scripts, nothing more.
+Deskfiles are just shell scripts, nothing more, that live in the desk config directory.
 Desk does pay attention to certain kinds of comments, though.

 - *description*: you can describe a deskfile by including `# Description: ...` somewhere in the file.